-As of June 30, 2017, the Center's bank balance of \$1,342,833 is either covered by FDIC or collateralized by the financial institution's public entity deposit pool in the manner described above.
+Deposits - Custodial credit risk for deposits is the risk that in the event of bank failure, the Center will not be able to recover deposits or collateral securities that are in the possession of an outside party.
+As of June 30, 2018, the Center's bank balance of \$1,428,959 was either covered by FDIC or collateralized by the financial institution's public entity deposit pool in the manner described below.